Use S-Function Target for Model or Subsystem

 An Outport block replaces the GoTo block in

-model, its output connects directly to the To Workspace block.
+the root model, its output connects directly to the To Workspace

 The following limitations apply to building and updating S-functions using the S-function system target file:

 You cannot build models that contain Model blocks using the S-function system target file.
 This also means that you cannot build a subsystem by using the right-click context menu if the subsystem contains Model blocks.
 This restriction applies only to S-functions generated using the S-function target, not to ERT S-functions.